Covid 19 coronavirus: Warning to Waiheke Island day trippers - 'I'll see you at the wharf with my pitchfork'

 But it's alarmed locals on Waiheke Island, a 40-minute ferry ride from downtown Auckland, who say their selfish and reckless actions are putting lives at risk under alert level 3 and with community transmission across the city.

-"Tell them to stay off our island or I'll be down at the wharf to meet them with my pitchfork," said Waiheke Island board chair Cath Handley.
+"Tell them to stay off our island or I'll be down at the wharf to meet them with my pitchfork," said Waiheke Local Board chairwoman Cath Handley.

 "We don't want them here."